xolox/vim-easytags/README.md

 add the results to Vim's message history, which you can view by executing the [:messages][messages] command.

+### Failed to highlight tags because pattern is too big!

+If the `easytags.vim` plug-in fails to highlight your tags and the error message mentions that the pattern is too big, your tags file has grown too large for Vim to be able to highlight all tagged identifiers!
+I've had this happen to me with 50 KB patterns because I added most of the headers in `/usr/include/` to my tags file.
+Internally Vim raises the error [E339: Pattern too long] [E339] and unfortunately the only way to avoid this problem once it occurs is to reduce the number of tagged identifiers...

+In my case the solution was to move most of the tags from `/usr/include/` over to project specific tags files which are automatically loaded by Vim when I edit files in different projects because I've set the ['tags' option] [tags_option] as follows:

+    :set tags=./.tags;,~/.vimtags

+Once you've executed the above command, Vim will automatically look for a file named `.tags` in the directory of the current file.
+Because of the `;` Vim also recurses upwards so that you can nest files arbitrarily deep under your project directories.

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be